sewaneedata/BOHEMIA-2024/README.md

 ## Introduction

-We are working with BOHEMIA to assess the information on bed nets and find any possible relationships between the usage of bed nets and other factors.
+The [BOHEMIA project](https://bohemiaconsortium.org) is studying the efficacy of ivermectin in reducing the transmission of malaria.
+We are working with BOHEMIA to explore the possible relationships between the usage of bed nets and other factors.
 Our dataset is being provided by a clinical trial conducted by our client which has data on bed nets and malaria.
 The codes in this repository will be used to try and answer the following questions:

 - Definitions of Bed Nets and information on Bed Nets including demographic information
 - Correlations between bednet Ownership, Sufficiency, and Usage (OSU)